davewadestein/CVent-Apprenti-Academy/functions/password_checker.md

 * `password1234` has a score of 5
 * `john` has a score of 0

-For this exercise, edit the `length_score` function in the `rate_password.py` file.
-This function takes a password as an argument and returns its length score as a number.
-The `TestLengthScore` class in `test_rate_password.py` contains tests for it, you may edit those as well if you wish.

 ## 2. Commonality check

 It is also a terrible idea to choose a password that's common.
 It is guaranteed